modelica/MA-Bylaws/MA-Bylaws.md

 A member must be present at a meeting to execute his/her voting rights (see §5 for the definition of "present"), except for electronic voting.
+(see the definition of *electronic voting* at the end of this paragraph).

 The Assembly constitutes a quorum when at least nine members are present which have the right to vote, one of whom is the Chairperson or